TRAVEL STORY

 Instead of believing that we are deceived by matter or our senses... we can assert, since we do experience color, that in our experience of colour we have entered into a union with what we perceive.
 That together with matter we create colour.

 Graham Breen's mission is to locate plants that repel insects, plants that could be used to diminish the use of chemical pesticides.
 We meet on the veranda of a guest house with no vacancies, and share a ride to another where the room card says that here one can, “at the most reasonable rates, enjoy bi–fo–time olde Belize Creole hospitality and breakfast in a dis–ya–time modern Belizean home.”
-Breen is on his bi–weekly return from the rainforest for an indoor shower and city food, and before zipping out to scour the nearby roadside for insect–repelling plants, he suggests dinner.
-In the 1950s, Lewis found roast tapir, roast armadillo and roast paca being served as delicacies in the dining room of the nearby Fort George Hotel.
+Breen is on his bi–weekly return from the rainforest for an indoor shower and city food, and before zipping out to scour the nearby roadside for insect–repelling plants, he suggests we meet for dinner at the nearby Fort George Hotel.
+In the 1950s, Lewis found roast tapir, roast armadillo and roast paca being served as delicacies in this very dining room.
 Endangered species acts now keep these creatures off the menu, and during our stay offerings are further distilled.
 Usually shrimp, many fishes, and conch are plentiful in the hotel dining room, but this July the only first course is lobster cocktail and the only entree, “mixed seafood grille,” is composed entirely of the local spiny lobster.
 Thus, lobster cocktail followed by lobster grille, followed by a lobster salad, is the standard dinner.
 It’s delicious.

 Over dinner conversation, we discover that Breen has an active affection for the tropical woods he frequently inhabits — for its creatures and calls, the light that filters through tangled lianas, and the salmon–hued amapolas that relieve the many greens.
 He tells us that he often falls asleep to rain drumming the leaves, wakes to the full–throttle songs of birds, and feels at home weaving among the tree trunks whose bases spread like the shaggy fetlocks of workhorses.
 So I’m surprised when he says that razing these forests for commercial interests is perfectly acceptable.
 Scientific data about the role of the forests in climate regulation dissuades many from this opinion; and actually experiencing the beauty of forests often leads to a protective view.
-But Breen does not trust his keen sense of beauty.
-Indeed, professionally he disowns it, noting that “it doesn't come up that much in science.”
+But Breen does not trust his own keen sense of beauty, and notes that “it doesn't come up that much in science.”
 The ravishing Landsat photos are among thousands of images that say otherwise, but what Breen means is that aesthetic experience does not have the status of fact.

-In common parlance, “objective” means an account of the world uncolored by the emotional, aesthetic, and experiential intelligence which produces subjective insight.
-However, as philosopher Erazim Kohak notes in The Embers and The Stars, his eloquent inquiry into the moral sense of nature, “the opposite seems far closer to the truth....
-It is what we are used to treating as ‘objective reality’— the conception of nature as a system of dead matter propelled by blind force — that is in truth the product of a subject's activity... a highly, sophisticated abstraction.
+Thought Balloon Sidebar — In common parlance, “objective” means an account of the world uncolored by the emotional, aesthetic, and experiential intelligences that produces subjective insight.
+However, as philosopher Erazim Kohák notes in The Embers and The Stars, his eloquent inquiry into the moral sense of nature, “the opposite seems far closer to the truth....
+It is what we are used to treating as ‘objective reality’ — the conception of nature as a system of dead matter propelled by blind force — that is in truth the product of a subject's activity...a sophisticated abstraction.
 It is, undeniably, a highly useful construct for accomplishing a whole range of legitimate tasks.
 Still, it is a construct not an experiential given.
 In a real, though not customary sense, it is what we mislabel ‘poetic imagination’ that is, ‘objective,’ a spontaneous experiential given.”

-It is not unusual to find both forms of knowing struggling within one person.
-Most of us hold conflicting ideas about nature — an unsettled mélange of literary images, physics, spiritual insight, animism, and contemporary ecological theory.
+It is not unusual to find both forms of knowing coexisting within one person.
+Most of us hold various, conflicting ideas about nature — drawn from a mélange of literary images, physics, spiritual insight, animism, and contemporary ecological science.
 As a result we call our surround the world, the planet Earth, a mechanism, the biosphere, Mother Nature, fallen matter, wilderness, the ecosphere, the natural resource base, and of course, Nature.
-But these are not perfectly interchangeable words; each carries a different, implied philosophy about how our species would inhabit the Earth.
-Any two humans who care about the Earth rarely mean to offer their affection to the same being.
+But these are not perfectly interchangeable words; each carries a different, implied philosophy about how our species might inhabit the Earth.
+The interwoven ideas are so numerous and individually understood that any two humans who care about the Earth rarely mean to offer their affection to the same being.

-Eventually Graham, Katherine, and I agree on this: that present human activities, if continued, will lead to collapse, not of nature per se, which will continue in other forms, but of the life that presently comprises the planet.
+Eventually, Graham, Katherine, and I agree on this: that present human activities, if continued, will lead to collapse, not of nature per se, which will certainly continue in new forms, but of the life that presently comprises the planet.
 A surprise solution is proposed by our dinner companion.
-While he acknowledges the threat to human life on Earth, his thinks not all is lost because human beings can colonize space!
-At just the moment Graham suggests an escape to space, desert arrives.
-A tasty escape!
+Not all is lost, he says, because human beings can colonize space!
+At just this moment desert arrives, and our conversation shifts, mercifully, to ice cream.

 Mangroves, manatees

-On the day we take a hired motorboat upstream on Haulover Creek, we are tracing the Belize River's route back from the port city, through brackish veins and mangrove swamp toward its headwaters in the Peten rainforest.
-At the river's mouth in the bay, we pass a local fleet of shallow–draft barges, muscular boats with big open decks, sides swathed in strips of old rubber tires.
-The water at the port itself is so shallow that cargo ships must rest at anchor a mile offshore while their holds are loaded and unloaded onto the barges.
-Always ships shimmer on the eastern horizon, tankers reduced to minute ghost–grey silhouettes.
+On the day we take a small motorboat upstream on Haulover Creek, we are tracing the Belize River's route back from the port city, through brackish veins and mangrove swamp toward its headwaters in the Peten rainforest.
+At the river's mouth in the bay, we pass a local fleet of shallow–draft barges with large, open decks and hulls swathed in strips of old rubber tires.
+The water at the port itself is so shallow that cargo ships must rest at anchor a mile offshore while their holds are loaded and unloaded onto these barges.
+Always ships shimmer on the eastern horizon, colossal tankers reduced to pale silhouettes.
 The congestion of the port causes us to sidle next to a small wooden pitpan hauling bundles of mahogany.
-The short reddish logs are stacked on the decks and poke from cabin windows; blue smoke sputters in a thin trail from the engine.
+The short reddish logs are stacked on the decks and poke from cabin windows; blue smoke sputters in a thin trail from the pitpan’s engine.

-The crew is a Maya family — a mother, father, girl, and two boys settled here and there on log bundles under a canvas shade tarp.
-The oldest boy is at the helm; the mother wears a flame–red chemise for the trip into town.
+The crew of this little boat is a Maya family, a mother, father, a girl, and two boys settled here and there on log bundles under a canvas shade tarp.
+The oldest boy, maybe twelve, is at the helm; the mother wears a flame–red chemise for the trip into town.
 As our boats pass, they slightly graze and squeak, causing the boy–pilot to grin.
-Along this urban stretch, the riverbanks are shored with metal and wood reinforcements that give the appearance of a canal.
+Along this urban stretch, the riverbanks are shored-up with metal and wood reinforcements that give the rive the appearance of being a canal.
 Square wooden houses on stilts are built directly up to the water's edge; high as they are, the houses catch such breezes as come from the ocean, and each has a small veranda laden with drying clothes and men rocking in chairs.
-The roofs are corrugated zinc; the walls glow even under grey skies in a medley of peeling paint — lime green, blue, coral, and white.
+The roofs are corrugated zinc; the walls glow even under grey skies in a medley of peeling paint — hues of lime green, blue, coral, and white.
 Built Belize is worn, flaking, and rusting away in layers of lovely color, with the tops of ragged palm trees swaying above the sheets of metal.

 Mrs. Winil Grant Borg

-At the guest house where we first stay in Belize City, a decorative iron grille and a heavy carved wooden door are locked behind every guest, and mahogany slat–blinds over the front windows keep the sun from entering the cool marble foyer.
+At the guest house where we first stay in Belize City, a decorative iron grille and a heavy carved wooden door are locked behind every guest who enters, and mahogany slat–blinds over the front windows keep the sun from entering the cool marble foyer.
 Inside, it is Winil's world.
 Born in Belize, Winil Grant Borg inherited the stately white house on Barrack Road from her parents, the Grants, and, a decade ago, converted it into a guest house that she named Glenthorne Manor.
 Is she forty–five, fifty?
 She has radiant skin and a queenly aura that make speculation moot.
-Evenings, she entertains a handful of friends in her private sitting room on the second floor; as her guests glide up the stairs, one has a glimpse of men in white, embroidered shirts, women with elaborate shell and silver earrings.
-From the window onto the street comes the faint clink of ice in their glasses and the tumble of Creole, the English dialect similar to Caribbean patois.
+Evenings, she entertains a handful of friends in her private sitting room on the second floor.
+As her guests glide up the stairs, one has a glimpse of men in white, embroidered shirts, women with elegant shell and silver earrings.
+From the window onto the street comes the faint clink of ice in their glasses and the tumble of Belizean Kriol, a full-fledged language based in English and influenced by Spanish, and several West African and Bantu languages.
 Occasionally, Winil and her guests effortlessly shift into a nearly Jamesian English rhetoric, and like most Belizeans they all speak fluent Spanish as well.

-Mornings, Winil arrives in the breakfast room in a flowing, formal dressing gown, urging us to nibble the toast points, kippers, muffins, and marmalade arranged on salvers and china plates on a table under the slow ceiling fan.
+Mornings, Winil arrives in the breakfast room in a flowing, formal dressing gown, urging us to nibble the toast points, kippers, muffins, and marmalade arranged on salvers and China plates on a table under the slow ceiling fan.
 There are two other guests at the Glenthorne, but by the breakfast hour Graham Breen has long been in the countryside, and the young Canadian woman in the room with a poster bed will not rise until afternoon, when she will set out on rounds to discuss hydrological schemes for the new sewer system.
 Katherine and I sit alone with our hostess, taking bits of smoked fish and toast, trying to rise to what is a formal morning tea.
+Nearly forty years ago, during the beginnings of the independence movement in Belize, Mr. Leigh Richardson was a founder and leader of the reform–minded People's United Party.
+In his desire to hasten independence, Mr. Richardson sought to purge British Honduras of all things colonial: its name, the game of cricket, above all, tea drinking.
+Happily, independence came and tea remained.
+Winil offers us a choice of Earl Grey or Prince of Wales tea.

 Ways of traveling

-Here are some of the accounts from the earliest descriptions of the Belizean landscape and world.
-The limestone sponge is said to be the flat back of a crocodile resting in lily pads.
-The people telling the story are themselves are made of maize dough after attempts to fashion them in mud, wood, and flesh each failed.
-Itzamna, the lizard god, links heaven and earth; a young man with almond eyes is the perennial god of maize; frogs and tortoises sing to help the chacs bring rain; the unfaithful moon, Ix Chel, weaves and heals.
-The people love chocolate, and its beans are money.
-Very prized are the four, long, green, iridescent tail feathers of the quetzal.
-Settled by the mangrove estuaries, the inhabitants collect oysters, turtles and crabs.
-They like the eggs of iguanas and keep stingless bees in hollow logs.
+Here are some of the ways the earliest people known to occupy this land described their world.
+The limestone sponge of the territory said to be the flat back of a crocodile resting in lily pads.
+The limestone sponge of the territory is said to be the flat back of a crocodile resting in lily pads.
+Itzamna, a lizard god, links heaven and earth; a young man with almond eyes is the perennial god of maize.
+Frogs and tortoises sing to help the Chacs bring rain; the unfaithful moon, Ix Chel, weaves and heals.
+The people giving this account say that they themselves are made of maize dough after attempts to fashion them in mud, wood, and flesh each failed.
+They love chocolate, and its beans are money.
+Very prized too are the long, iridescent tail feathers of the quetzal.
+Settled by the mangrove estuaries, these early inhabitants like oysters, pumpkins, custard apples, and the eggs of iguanas.
+They keep stingless bees in hollow logs.
+Deities abound — for beekeepers, poets, and tattoo artists, for lovers, and fishermen.
 In the sky, the North Star is the god of travelers.
-The god of the underworld smokes a cigar; deities abound for beekeepers, poets, and tattoo artists, for lovers and fishermen.
-In fields and kitchen gardens grow calabash, sweet manioc, beans and chilis, pumpkins, papayas, and custard apples.
+The god of the underworld smokes a cigar.

-In time, the maize–made people engineer the tintal bajos (swamps) into fertile land and terrace fields with canals.
+In time, the maize–made people engineer the swamps, the tintal bajos, into fertile land and terrace their fields with wide canals.
 Fish can be numbed and caused to float into their weirs.
 Shields are made from tapir hides.
 They think of zero, and each number is divine.
-From the swirling, elegant glyphs they have left behind are parsed only fragments: “it had existed”; “he entered the sky”; “the child of.”
-For some six thousand years, they evolved with the forest and estuaries; between 150 and 950 A.D., the Maya way of life became one of the great experiments.
+From the swirling, elegant glyphs they have left behind some fragments can be interpreted: “it had existed”; “he entered the sky”; “the child of.”
+For six thousand years, they evolved with the forest and estuaries, and between 150 and 950 A.D., the Maya way of life became one of the great human experiments.

 Me: “Did they worship the sun god here?”